Varshangalkku Shesham

-Varshangalkku Shesham is a 2024 Indian Malayalam-language period comedy drama film written and directed by Vineeth Sreenivasan.
+Varshangalkku Shesham (') is a 2024 Indian Malayalam-language period comedy drama film written and directed by Vineeth Sreenivasan.
 It was produced by Visakh Subramaniam under Merryland Cinemas.
 The film stars Pranav Mohanlal and Dhyan Sreenivasan in the lead roles, alongside Nivin Pauly in an extended cameo appearance.
 It also stars Kalyani Priyadarshan, Aju Varghese, Neeta Pillai, Basil Joseph and Neeraj Madhav in supporting roles.
-The soundtrack and background score were composed by debutant Amrit Ramnath.
+It also has Vineeth Sreenivasan himself and Asif Ali making cameo appearance.The soundtrack and background score were composed by Amrit Ramnath.

-Principal photography took place between October and December 2023, lasting 40 days.
-It was filmed across 50 locations across Kerala and Tamil Nadu.
+Principal photography took place from October to December 2023, lasting 40 days.
+It was filmed across 50 locations in Kerala and Tamil Nadu.
 Viswajith Odukkathil and Ranjan Abraham handled the cinematography and editing, respectively.

 The film was released worldwide in theatres on 11 April 2024 to mixed reviews from critics and audiences alike.
-The performances of Dhyan and Nivin, as well as the production design, soundtrack, and cinematography, were praised.
+The performances of Nivin, Dhyan and Pranav as well as the production design, soundtrack, and cinematography, were praised.
 However, the screenplay, pacing, and runtime received criticism.
 Despite this, the film was a commercial success, grossing over ₹80 crores at the worldwide box-office.
 It also emerged as the 9th highest grossing Malayalam film of 2024 and one of the highest-grossing Malayalam films.